ethereum/EIPs/EIPS/eip-web3-access.md

         NOOP[4]
 ```

-**REQUEST[1]** This operation would be achieved by an implementation-level messaging API like `window.postMessage` and should pass a payload containing a `type` property with a value of “WEB3_API_REQUEST”.
+**REQUEST[1]** This operation would be achieved by an implementation-level messaging API like `window.postMessage` and should pass a payload containing a `type` property with a value of “WEB3_API_REQUEST” and an optional `id` property corresponding to an identifier of a specific wallet provider, such as "METAMASK".

 **INJECT[2]** This operation would be achieved by any implementation-level API that can expose the web3 API to the user’s browser context, such as HTML script tag injection.

-**NOTIFY[3]** This operation would be achieved by an implementation-level messaging API like `window.postMessage` and should pass a payload containing a `type` property with a value of “WEB3_API_SUCCESS” after successful web3 exposure or “WEB3_API_ERROR” after unsuccessful web3 exposure.
-In the case of an error, an optional `message` property can be included with additional information.
+**NOTIFY[3]** This operation would be achieved by an implementation-level messaging API like `window.postMessage` and should pass a payload containing a `type` property with a value of “WEB3_API_SUCCESS” after successful web3 exposure.

 **NOOP[4]** If a user rejects web3 access on an untrusted site, the site itself shouldn't be notified in any way; notification of a rejection would allow third-party tools to still identify that a client is web3-enabled despite not being granted web3 access.